oasmobile/php-http/README.md

 > **NOTE**: the order of arguments in the controller doesn't matter,
 > only their types matter

+##### Trusted Proxies

+When trying to get the IP address of a request, we always need to filter certain addresses acting as trusted proxies.
+These proxies forwards the real sender's IP in the HTTP header X-Forwarded-For in a reverse order (i.e. nearest address in the end).
+We can use the `trusted_proxies` setting to specify what addresses should be considered trusted.

+The format of `trusted_proxies` is an array of IP addresses.
+In addition, you can use CIDR notations in place of IP addresses if you would like to trust a subnet of IP addresses.

 [Silex]: http://silex.sensiolabs.org/ "Silex Micro-Framework"
 [Symfony]: https://symfony.com/components "Symfony Components"